Interesting Facts about Rocks and 3 Different Types

 2. Deposition: The materials that were transported settle in low places, coalesce with each other and are arranged in the form of layers, some types may contain fossils.

-3. Lithification: It means the solidification of sediments and turning them into rocks.
+3. Lithification: It means the solidification of sediments and turning them into stones.

 Characteristics of Sedimentary Rocks

-1. They are arranged in the form of layers of clay or sandy materials, so they are also called stratified rocks.
+1. They are arranged in the form of clay or sandy material layers, also called stratified pieces.

-2. Its colors range from light brown to light grey.
+2. Its colours range from light brown to light grey.

-3. It contains fossils, footprints, and neem marks; marks that appear on rocks as a result of waves crashing into them.
+3. It contains fossils, footprints, and neem marks, marks that appear on them as a result of waves crashing into them.

 Types of Sedimentary Rocks

-Sedimentary rocks are classified into the following main types:
+Sedimentary are classified into the following main types:

-Clastic Sedimentary Rocks: rocks consisting of grains of minerals, pebbles, and other remnants of rocks and shells, then separated in the formation of shells.
-It was carried away, deposited, buried, and then petrified as a result of exposure to pressure and somewhat low temperature, not much more than 100 degrees Celsius, it is the most common type of sedimentary rock, examples of which are:
+Clastic Sedimentary Rocks: consist of grains of minerals, pebbles, and other remnants of rocks and shells, then separated in the formation of shells.
+It was carried away, deposited, buried, and then petrified as a result of exposure to pressure and somewhat low temperature, not much more than 100 degrees Celsius.
+It is the most common type of sedimentary rock, examples of which are:

 1. Sandstone